 Vancouver artist Kiku Hawkes released two editions of her book, Gold Mountain Tableaux: epigraph in conjunction with a studio gallery exhibition of the same title in the 2018 Capture Photography Festival, Metro Vancouver’s high-profile celebration of local and international contemporary photography.

-Gold Mountain Tableaux: epigraph presents a series of photos Hawkes made in the early 1980s to document buildings and streetscapes in her Strathcona neighbourhood.
-She was prompted to do so by the rapid changes that were taking place, wanting to capture the essence of the area before its irrevocable transformation.
+Gold Mountain Tableaux: epigraph presents the second iteration of the artist’s on-going Gold Mountain Tableaux project.
+It consists of photos Hawkes made in the early 1980s, documenting buildings and streetscapes in her Strathcona neighbourhood.
+She was prompted to do so by the rapid changes that were taking place—wanting to capture the essence of the area before its irrevocable transformation.

-The first iteration of Gold Mountain Tableaux, consists of 42 toned and hand-coloured portraits of Strathcona and Chinatown residents, taken during this same time period.
+The first iteration of Gold Mountain Tableaux, consists of 42 toned and hand-coloured portraits of Strathcona and Chinatown residents that Hawkes made during this same time period.
 Book editions are also planned for the portraits.

-The 12 x 9-inch limited edition of epigraph is printed on fine paper and bound with Chicago Posts, which allow for the insertion of additional pages as the artist expands upon her on-going Gold Mountain Tableaux project.
+The 12 × 9-inch limited edition is printed on archival Mohawk Superfine Eggshell cover and text stock; bound with Chicago Posts, which allow for the insertion of additional pages as the artist expands upon Gold Mountain Tableaux.

-The 8 x 6-inch perfect-bound edition is for broader distribution.
+The 8 × 6-inch perfect-bound edition is for broader distribution.

 Kiku Hawkes’ work has been exhibited across Canada and won international awards in art and commerce.